 Sadly, I was not at the Rose Bowl last week.
 Word is they’re holding a pretty big game there tomorrow night as well, and I won’t be there then, either.
-But a lot of people are going, and this story by the Associated Press outlines pretty well the extent people will go to get tickets to such a huge sporting event.
+But a lot of people are going, and a story by the Associated Press outlined pretty well the extent people will go to get tickets to such a huge sporting event.
 I usually have to adhere to a budget when I want to go to one of these games, so I usually will try to go through the proper channels first (I went to last year’s Rose Bowl by buying tickets through my alma mater‘s ticket office — it was quick and easy, as they say).
 But desperation and a desire to be there when something momentous happens sometimes means you overspend, and at least some of the sites mentioned in the article make it possible for you to overspend in a more trustworthy way.

 Certainly, going to the Rose Bowl (or a BCS championship at the Rose Bowl, as it were) is a terrific experience, especially if you don’t have to deal with driving to Pasadena, where the traffic can be just brutal.
 Last year, myself and my friends MongerTron and El QB drove to Pasadena super-early on New Year’s morning (forgoing any sort of New Year’s Eve celebration the night before), beating the crush of football fans while skating around those enthralled by the Rose Parade.
 We found an Irish pub that served breakfast with Guinness and got our drink on with some more buddies from the Tailgate Krew.
 Then, when it came time to head to the stadium, we simply walked from Old Town Pasadena — a route that took us over the freeway, through an affluent neighborhood, down a hill (which MongerTron called a “nature walk”) and through a park.
 In all, I’d say the walk was 25-30 minutes.
 Quick and easy, and no having to wrestle with traffic.
 If I’m lucky enough to get to attend another Rose Bowl, that’s definitely how I’m going to approach it the next time.